lupyuen/lupyuen.github.io/src/gateway.md

 (ChirpStack is the open source LoRaWAN Gateway, we won't use it today)

-PineDio Gateway is now ready to be configured over SSH!
+PineDio Gateway is ready to be configured over SSH!

 ![SSH to PineDio Gateway](https://lupyuen.github.io/images/gateway-ssh.png)